ShibamChk/shibamchk.github.io/_pages/about.md

 👉 *Python Project*:

-  I. RoadRash with Enemy 3D (A game made using OpenGL)
+  I. RoadRash with Enemy 3D (A game using OpenGL)

 🟠 **Ongoing Research Papers**: